Rewrite the Time equation for Life

 Our Scientific Advisory Board

-Formerly based at Johns Hopkins University, where he served as Scientific Director of the VCA Program, Professor Brandacher has led numerous interdisciplinary clinical and pre-clinical studies supported by major research grants.
+Dr. Brandacher is also a professor in the Departments of Surgery and Plastic and Reconstructive Surgery at Johns Hopkins University School of Medicine and serves as the Scientific Director of the Johns Hopkins VCA program.
+Professor Brandacher has led numerous interdisciplinary clinical and pre-clinical studies supported by major research grants.
 He has published extensively in top-tier scientific journals and continues to mentor the next generation of transplant surgeons and scientists.
 His work bridges the gap between laboratory innovation and clinical translation, with a strong commitment to improving quality of life through advanced surgical science and regenerative medicine.

 Learn more